"If

 How can we love government workers and officials?

-Rocket genius Wernher von Brauns home and office were at
+Rocket genius Wernher von Brauns lived in northern Alabama.

 Government workers are "normal" people who happen to work for